Coined Cuisine

 Headshot of Shani, founder of Coined Cuisine

-Modified: Nov 12, 2024 · Published: May 8, 2024 by Shani W. · This post may contain affiliate links · Leave a Comment
+Modified: Jan 22, 2026 · Published: May 8, 2024 by Shani H. · This post may contain affiliate links · 2 Comments

 Chili-Lime Mukimame (or Shelled Edamame) is one of the most popular appetizers at sushi restaurants, and for good reason!
-These babies are sautéed in chili crisp, lime juice, and spices so you can have a protein-packed dish in about 5 minutes.
+These are sautéed in chili crisp, lime juice, and spices so you can have a protein-packed dish in about 5 minutes.

 One of my favorite ways to eat edamame is with tons of chili sauce and lime for the perfect balance of spice, salt, and savory flavors.
 This recipe makes it one step easier by using shelled edamame, also known as mukimame, so you can dive right in.
 I love making Korean Beef Bowls for dinner and serving mukimame on the side!